Aggressive Chicago Defamation Defense Lawyer Protecting Those Accused of Defamation, Libel, and Slander

 The First Amendment of the United States Constitution guarantees free speech.
 However, though those protections are broad and very important, they are not unlimited.
 There is no legal remedy for hurt feelings or someone being generally “unkind” to you.
 However, when words, written or verbal, cause harm to your professional reputation or fall into certain narrow categories of actionable speech, you may have legal remedies.

 The Russell Firm has experience representing parties in defamation and libel cases.
-If you believe you have been defamed, or you are being accused of defamation, libel, or slander based on something you said or wrote on the internet or elsewhere, call Attorney Erin Russell at 312-994-2424 for a free consultation.
+If you believe you have been defamed, or you are being accused of defamation, libel, or slander based on something you said or wrote on the internet or elsewhere, call Chicago libel defense lawyer Erin Russell at 312-994-2424 for a free consultation.
 Erin has litigated many cases and won, and can advise you regarding whether the communications you are concerned about are legally actionable, and if so, what type of compensation might be available.

 What is Defamation?

 Defamation occurs when false and harmful statements are made about a person or a business.
 There are different legal standards that must be met depending upon whether the statements were made about a person or a business.
 The statements can be written or oral, but they must be heard or read by a third party.
 This is often referred to as “publication.”
 In most cases, a person must prove actual damages such as having lost money or a specific, provable professional loss, in order to win a case and get an award of damages.
 There are some narrow exceptions to this rule.